 Evaluates to true if the command was run as the specified runas\user.
-Note that sudo runs commands as user root by default.
+By default, sudo runs commands as the root user.

 todate date

 Evaluates to true if the command was run on or prior to date.
 See Date and time format for a description of supported date and time formats.